Brantley Gilbert: 2014–2017: Just as I Am and The Devil Don't Sleep

-2018-present: Fire & Brimstone and So Help Me God
+2018–2023: Fire & Brimstone and So Help Me God

-In December 2018, Gilbert released a duet with Lindsay Ell, "What Happens in a Small Town", as the leadoff single to his upcoming fifth studio album, Fire & Brimstone.
+In December 2018, Gilbert released a duet with Lindsay Ell, "What Happens in a Small Town", as the lead single from his fifth studio album, Fire & Brimstone.
 The album was released in October 2019.
-"Fire’t Up" was released as the second single off the album.
+"Fire't Up" was released as the second single off the album.

-In June 2020, Gilbert released the single "Hard Days."
+In June 2020, Gilbert released the single "Hard Days".
 The song was later included on a deluxe edition of Fire & Brimstone.

 In June 2021, Gilbert released the single "The Worst Country Song of All Time", featuring Hardy and Toby Keith, and followed it up with the promotional single "Gone But Not Forgotten" in September 2021.
-In March 2022, Gilbert and Jason Aldean released another promotional single "Rolex® on a Redneck".
+The second promotional single, "How to Talk to Girls", was released on November 19, 2021.
+In March 2022, Gilbert and Jason Aldean released the third promotional single, "Rolex on a Redneck".
+In June 2022, Gilbert and Jelly Roll released the fourth promotional single, "Son of the Dirty South", which charted on multiple Billboard charts.

-Gilbert released his sixth studio album So Help Me God on November 10, 2022 and announced "Heaven by Then", featuring Blake Shelton and Vince Gill, as the album's second official single.
+Gilbert released his sixth studio album So Help Me God on November 10, 2022 and released "Heaven by Then", featuring Blake Shelton and Vince Gill, as the album's second single.
 He opened for Five Finger Death Punch on their late 2022 headlining tour along with Cory Marks in the United States.
-Gilbert is set to join Nickelback's "Get Rollin' Tour" in summer 2023 in North America as an opening act alongside fellow country artist Josh Ross.
+He released a deluxe edition of So Help Me God on April 21, 2023, containing five new tracks, including the promotional single "Bury Me Upside Down".
+Gilbert joined Nickelback's "Get Rollin' Tour" in summer 2023 in North America as an opening act alongside fellow country artist Josh Ross.